 This all changed of course when I started working for a big chocolate company, I worked in sales, so we had access to all the samples and my healthy eating went out the window.

 The more I felt depressed, the worse my diet became.

 It was a big downwards spiral for me.

-I really noticed how unhealthy I was last year, when I was so fatigued I found it hard to leave the house sometimes.
+I really noticed how unhealthy I was last year, when I was so fatigued, I found it hard to leave the house sometimes.

-I can’t remember how but around November last year I discover Medical Medium on Instagram and I was so intrigued.
+Around November last year I discover Medical Medium on Instagram and I was so intrigued.
 I bought his first book and everything in it made sense.